Center for High Entropy Alloy Catalysis (CHEAC)

 Staff at CHEAC

-The research at CHEAC is based on collaboration between four disciplines each with its own PI/co-PI:
+The research at CHEAC is based on collaboration between several research groups each with its own PI/co-PI:

 Name | Role | |